HALL, Adelaide (1901–1993)

 Britain and the Blitz

 During the Second World War, Hall worked for the Entertainments National Service Association (ENSA) and was one of the first artists into Germany after the liberation.
 By her own later account, she performed in air raid shelters, ack-ack gun emplacements and hospitals.
-She also made over seventy recordings for Decca, as well as many broadcasts for the BBC, often accompanied by Joe Loss and his orchestra.
+She also made over seventy recordings for Decca, as well as many broadcasts for the BBC, sometimes accompanied by Joe Loss and his orchestra.

 Collingham Road

 In 1952, Hall and Hicks moved into 1 Collingham Road, Kensington.
-Hicks died in 1963, but Hall would go on to live at this address until 1979 (bar an absence of around 18 months when she was performing on Broadway in Jamaica (1957).
+Hicks died in 1963, but Hall would go on to live at this address until 1979, bar an absence of around 18 months when she was performing on Broadway in Jamaica (1957).

 During her years at Collingham Road she continued to run the Calypso Club with Hicks, and appeared in shows – for example, in Kiss Me Kate (1951–2) – but the death of her husband in 1963 and the coming of rock and roll hindered her career, though she continued to tour.